mckimb/anvil-area-feedback/README.md

 ### Figures
 * If one wants to quickly reproduce the figures just using the underlying data (from ./plotting_data/), see github_plotting.ipynb on this repository or on [nbviewer.org](https://nbviewer.org/github/mckimb/anvil-area-feedback/blob/main/github_plotting.ipynb).
 * If one wants to reproduce the figures in the manuscript from scratch, see analysis.py.
-This will require some reformatting of directory locations and downloading public data (see below) to work.
+This is the more difficult option because it will require editing directory locations and downloading public data (see below) to work.

 ### Raw Data